ucdavis/ecs132/Blog.md

 **Spring 2023**

+**May 31, 1110:**

+As I have mentioned, members of teams who submit a very good Term Project will be given a substantial bonus in determining their course grade.

+The same is true for the Group Quiz.
+On one level, it counts in the course grading formula like any other Quiz.
+But again, members of teams who do very well on the Group Quiz will be given a bonus when I determine their course grade.

+Like any Quiz, the Group Quiz is technically cumulative in scope, since the course material builds up continually through the quarter, but focuses on more recent material.
+In other words, earlier material may be used in current contexts, just we saw with use of mailing tubes for expected value and variance yesterday in class.

+The main material covered will be continuous distribution families and statistics, and properties of expected value and variance.

+The Group Quiz will assess your ability to integrate material from various parts of the course, and thus is of very high importance.

 **May 31, 1035:**

 Tomorrow in class, I will skip ahead and discuss MM and MLE methods, which you will use in the Term Project.